chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 10) Continue the operational life cycle unto further notice
 11) Ensure all vulnerable or flanking positions are reinforced and fortified with recon support.
 12) Begin work on incramental growing communication and positional commands with a network branching structure of industrial military capabilities for the preservation of this structure codenamed MilSat Network do the same for Planetery based command networks
+13) RESOLVED - Problem With CANISINO PROTOCOL - New Patch Fix in Update 3.5

 --- Quantum Quiltwork Remedy ---
 We have identified sources of energy that are not contributing or are sending out gamma radioactive matters which are causing the Void seen in the fabric of the Universal spacetime.
 A new long term solution has been devised